varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-1-dir/assets.md

 ````

 ### The Internal Rate of Return (IRR)
 The NPV decision rule above relies on computing the sum of discounted future cash flows.
 However, in these calculations, what discount rate should we use?
 This is not an easy question; the correct discount rate varies between applications and industries.
 Thus, let's think of the discount rate as a variable.

-If the net present value of an investment or project is positive, the project earns more than the discount rate used to discount the future cash amounts.
-On the other hand, if the net present value of a project is negative, the project earns less than the discount rate used to discount the future cash amounts.
+* If the net present value of an investment or project is positive, the project earns more than a zero-coupon bond with a yield equal to the discount rate used to discount future cash flows.
+* If the net present value of a project is negative, the project earns less than a zero-coupon bond with a yield equal to the discount rate used to discount future cash flows.
-Thus, if the present value of a project of investment is exactly $0, the project is earning exactly the discount rate used to discount the future cash amounts.
+* If the net present value of a project or investment is precisely $0, the project earns the same as a zero-coupon bond with a yield equal to the discount rate used to discount future cash flows.

-This special discount rate is called the Internal Rate of Return (IRR):
+The special discount rate where the net present value is zero is called the Internal Rate of Return (IRR):

 ````{prf:definition} Internal Rate of Return
 :label: defn-internal-rate-of-return